 Costs can balloon when you add windows, remove walls and relocate plumbing, gas or electric lines.
 Explore ways to make improvements without significant changes to your existing space.

 Seek out material options that give you the look you want for less:

-- Instead of a cabinet door with a solid-wood center panel, look for a comparable style with a veneer center panel to cut cost without dramatically changing your design plan.
+- Instead of a kitchen cabinet door with a solid-wood center panel, look for a comparable style with a veneer center panel to cut cost without dramatically changing your design plan.

 - You can get the appearance and character of hardwood floors in laminate, engineered hardwood or even tile.

 - Design choices don’t have to be all or nothing.
-For instance, consider budget-friendly butcher block on the perimeter counters, but splurge for quartz on your feature island.
+For instance, consider budget-friendly butcher block on the perimeter counters, but splurge for quartz on your feature kitchen island.

 Consider Updates in Phases

 Maybe your appliances are in good working order.
 Make that a future upgrade.
 Or add the tile backsplash next year.
 You won’t necessarily reduce your overall costs, but you’ll spread out your expenses over time.

 While it makes sense to have a room full of kitchen cabinets delivered directly to your home, you might save money if you have other materials, like fixtures and flooring, shipped to the store for you or your installer to pick up.

 If you’re up to the task, consider doing the demo work yourself.
 Or tackle the painting.
 Or tile your own backsplash after the kitchen is done.
 Saving on labor adds up quickly.

 Time It Right

 Contractors are generally busiest in the summer and the months leading up to the holidays.
 You may find a better deal on labor if you schedule your kitchen remodel work just after the new year.